Fentanyl Quiz

 Incorrect

-Provisional data from the Centers for Disease Control and Prevention (CDC) indicate that there were more than 107,000 fatal drug overdoses in the U.S. in 2023, the latest full calendar year for which data is available.
+Data from the Centers for Disease Control and Prevention (CDC) indicate that there were 73,690 fatal drug overdoses in the U.S. for the year ending April 2025, the latest full calendar year for which data is available.

 Source: Products - Vital Statistics Rapid Release - Provisional Drug Overdose Data (cdc.gov)